darmar-lt/qcontainers/README.md

 ## License

 qContainers is published under 2-clause BSD license known as Simplified BSD License.
-Please refer the LICENSE.md document included in the package for more details.
+Please refer the LICENSE.md document included in the repository for more details.

 ## Consistent API Look